loiccoyle/loiccoyle.github.io/content/posts/cli_help_readme.md

   - Loïc Coyle
 title: '--help in the README'
 date: '2024-06-30'
-description: Keep your CLI's help message up to date in the README
+description: How to keep your CLI's help message up to date in the README
-summary: Keep your CLI's help message up to date in the README
+summary: How to keep your CLI's help message up to date in the README
 categories:
   - Posts
 tags: